Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Introduction

-\paragraph{Constraint versions of the Ingleton inequality.} In what follows we discuss the Ingleton inequality for a four-tuple of random variables.
+In what follows we consider the Ingleton inequality in the entropic setting and discuss several versions of this inequality obtained by imposing constraints and/or adding a negligible correction term, that are valid for entropic and almost-entropic points.
 To avoid ambiguity and improve the readability of the notation we denote the four-tuple of jointly distributed random variables $(X,Y,A,B)$, and rewrite~\eqref{eq:ingleton1234} with the usual notation for the conditional mutual information as